henrywu2019/BentoML/docs/source/deployment/sql_server.rst

 .. code-block:: bash

-    import bentoml as usual and set the saved_path to the location where the bento bundle is saved.
+    import kappa as usual and set the saved_path to the location where the bento bundle is saved.

-    Load the bundle using bentoml.load().
+    Load the bundle using kappa.load().
 Now use this model loaded from the saved bundle to make predictions and deploy the model.
 List all the input and output features.

     Here is the complete script